GoktugYalcin/kotuluyorum-fyi/README.md

 - **Top critized of month side**
 - ~~**Categories side**~~
 - Vercel pipeline for production.
+- ~~Dynamic OG image generation for posts.~~
 - Logging side to Firebase.
+(Is it really necessary? 🤔)
 - ~~Better **Headless CMS**(Because Contentful made me sick about interfacing post types.
 Their docs are too outdated.)~~

 ### Notes
 I'm using Node 20.13.1(LTS) and PNPM for npm packages on this project.
-But it depends on your interests.
+But it can depend on your interests.